Are You Feeling Tired All The Time? Here are 10 Reasons Why

 It can be challenging to pinpoint exactly why you're always tired.
 It could be a symptom of an underlying health condition, or it could result from not getting enough sleep.
 But before you start popping supplements or counting sheep, it might be worth considering whether your diet is affecting your energy levels too.

 Many foods can cause fatigue as a side effect, so what you put in your mouth every day may have more to do with how you feel at the end of the day than you realize.
-Cutting back on these energy-draining foods and adding more energizing options into your diet often increase vitality and overall well-being.
+Reducing these energy-draining foods and adding more energizing options into your diet often increase vitality and overall well-being.

 Common fatigue-inducing foods include those that are highly processed or contain too much sugar, such as white bread, rice, and pasta.
 Alcohol is another potential culprit.
-One of its less pronounced side effects is a reduction in energy levels due to how alcohol affects your liver and digestive system.
+One of its less pronounced side effects is reduced energy levels due to how alcohol affects your liver and digestive system.

 Fad diets can also lead to fatigue: if you're constantly cutting out major food groups, you need to give your body more to function at its best.
 Poor nutrition can also factor in if you eat too few calories each day or get most of your calories from simple sugars that give you an immediate boost but ultimately leave you feeling drained soon after eating them.